JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 The total power requirement for the camera: 0.55W + 0.396W = 0.946W
 <br>
 The operational time of the camera: 360W / 0.946W = 380 hours

+We are connecting the BetaFPV C02 2.1mm 1200TVL FPV Micro Camera to the Raspberry Pi because the Raspberry Pi provides a dedicated Camera Serial Interface (CSI).
+The CSI interface ensures high-speed, low-latency communication between the camera and the Raspberry Pi, enabling us to capture and process video seamlessly.

 # BOM